 Released at the perfect time to act as an antidote to Twilight, Thirst is a bloody masterpiece from the mind behind Oldboy.
 Park Chan-wook knows how to frame a scene unlike anyone else working today, which is evidenced by Thirst looking like a moving oil painting.

 Just as big on style as it is gore, Thirst is the tale of two new vampires who fall down the rabbithole of vampirism and away from their human values.
 It’s a love story, but it’s also a parable of religion and how low people will sink when they have power that corrupts them.
+One of the best vampire movies and also one of the most underrated.

 3. The Lost Boys (1987)